Concurrent Enrollment - K-12 Student Enrollment

 Citrus College offers K-12 students the opportunity to enroll in college courses as concurrent enrollment students.
 Students who enroll in eleven or less units do not pay the registration fee ($46/unit) for credit courses.
 Noncredit courses do not have fees.
 Students must be enrolled concurrently at their high schools and at Citrus College.
 Concurrent enrollment students are required to submit a college application and the Concurrent Enrollment Form.
 The form requires electronic signatures from a parent and from a counselor or principal.

 The Noncredit program offers summer school classes at some area high schools.
+If you are enrolling in the noncredit program, please submit the Noncredit Concurrent Enrollment Form.
 For more information, contact the counseling office at your high schools.

 In addition, some area high schools offer Early College/College and Career Access Pathway (CCAP) courses whereby high school students enroll in Citrus College courses taught at their high school and the student earns both college credit and high school credit.
 Please reach out to high school counselor if you are interested in the Early College/CCAP program.